This post may contain affiliate links. For more information, please see my full disclosure policy.

 It’s such a fun way to incorporate a little scientific exploration into our days and there are so many fun ways to learn!

-Try taking some toys and some paper outside, for example, and placing the toys in such a way that they create shadows on your paper that you can then trace or take it inside and use a flashlight to try your hand at shadow puppets!
+Try taking some toys and some paper outside on those warmer days, for example, and placing the toys in such a way that they create shadows on your paper that you can then trace or grab a flashlight and a set of flashlight cards for a fun activity that’ll have your students learning about dinosaurs, animal habitats and more!

 A staple during the Spring and Summer months, picnics present endless opportunities for learning!

-From counting plastic ants or adding real ones to your classroom with an ant farm to taste testing typical picnic foods or learning to sequence events as you set up for a picnic, the possibilities are endless!
+From counting plastic ants or adding real ones to your classroom with an ant farm to taking a field trip and taste testing typical picnic foods or learning to sequence events as you set up for a picnic, the possibilities are endless!

 Community Helpers – Teachers